karllhughes/KH-Blog/wp-content/plugins/alphaomega-captcha-anti-spam/readme.txt

 Requirements:

-   *  Tested with WordPress 3.4.1 ~ 3.4.2
+   *  Tested with WordPress 3.4 ~ 3.7

-   *  Tested with a variety of WordPress Themes, including:
+   *  Tested with a variety of WordPress Themes available from the WordPress Themes Repository, including:

       - Annotum Base
       - Asokay